Josef Gauchel: Profession

 For many years, Jupp Gauchel worked as an employee in a wine company before he later had his livelihood in the long-distance competition Rhine of the Sporttoto Rhineland-Palatinate.
 He died at the end of March 1963 as a result of a heart attack.

-Honors
+Honours

 In Koblenz-Oberwerth, the "Jupp-Gauchel-Straße", on which the Stadion Oberwerth is located, commemorates one of the best footballers in the club's or city's history.